Invictum/serenity-reportportal-integration/README.md

 -------------
 To add support of integration between Serenity and Report Portal simply add dependencies to your project based on used build tool.

+> **Warning**
+> Don't add any extra Report Portal listeners or agents.
+Integration is provided by single module for all availavle Serenity approaches

 **Maven**

 Edit project's `pom.xml` file